 For successful graduates there is a natural progression from BA Digital Marketing to MA and MSc Future Media: Pro, which is a one year accelerated masters degree focused on exploiting digital media and marketing opportunities through emerging technologies and advertising agency techniques.
 Students taking this option can gain an undergraduate and postgraduate degree within three years.

-Workplace simulations, placement activities and industry standard projects are all key pillars in the course content.
+Workplace simulations and industry standard projects are key pillars in the course content.
 In addition you’ll be working closely with professional practitioners, top agencies and prestigious clients to develop and deliver your assignments.

 There are visiting specialist lecturers, Honorary Fellows and industry experts who you’ll meet on field trips or in class and these professionals frequently work with you and your fellow students as mentors.

 Towards the end of your studies you’ll complete a final major project and this may lead you to working directly with a client.
 This self-directed professional contact will give you the experience, confidence and freedom to put into action all you’ve learned during your studies.
 It will also give you a proven track record of professional activity and a portfolio of work to showcase your abilities.

 On top of this course specific experience you’ll gain, the University has introduced the BCU Graduate+ programme, which is an extra-curricular awards framework that is designed to augment the subject-based skills that you develop through your programme with broader employability skills and techniques that will enhance your employment options when you leave university.
 The key components of the award are: